Lettie Allen

-Lettie Annie Allen (née Skinner) (3 October 1901 - 15 June 1980) was a New Zealand public servant, political activist, feminist and local politician.
+Lettie Annie Allen (née Skinner) (3 October 1901 – 15 June 1980) was a New Zealand public servant, political activist, feminist and local politician.
 She was born in Wellington, New Zealand on 3 October 1901.

 Early life

 Allen was born to married couple Sarey Stuart and Edward Pond Skinner.
 Her father worked as a post office linesman.
 She had three older siblings, and grew up in Berhampore.
 Allen attended South Wellington School, and later Wellington Girls' College with the assistance of scholarships.
 In 1918, Allen represented Wellington at the national women's field hockey championships, later going on to become the vice president of the Wellington Women's Hockey Association.

-After graduating secondary school, Allen worked as a public service clerical employee for six years.
-She married Sidney Berkeley Allen on the 31 May 1924 in Wellington.
+After graduating from secondary school, Allen worked as a public service clerical employee for six years.
+She married Sidney Berkeley Allen on 31 May 1924 in Wellington.
 Her husband worked as a storeman and a driver.
 The couple would have seven children.